ReviIsCoding/CodersLab_Subprojects/README.md

 ## Refresher projects at the end of each subject block

 Content of the repository:
-* Final_project_from_SQL_module - File with SQL queries from the final workshop.
-The project concerned the 'Financial' database, which contains information about loans that have been repaid or not.
-Created using MySQL
+* SQL_module_final_project -> a folder containing the final assignment from the SQL Data Analysis module in the CodersLab course.